University of Vermont: College of Medicine

 In 1804, John Pomeroy began teaching students in his house in Burlington, as the first medical department at a state college or university.
 In 1822, the College of Medicine was established as the seventh medical school in the United States, founded by Pomeroy and the medical educator Nathan Smith.

 UVM enrolls approximately 100 medical students in each class; there are approximately 400 medical students.
 The University of Vermont Medical Center is the primary site of clinical education.

 The College of Medicine currently ranks tied for 29th for overall quality in primary care training among the country's 89 programs ranked by U.S. News & World Report for 2016 and 43rd out of 120 in As of 2019.

 On October 21, 2016, Joe Biden visited the university campus to discuss Cancer Moonshot.

 Charles A. Dana Medical Library

-The largest medical library in Vermont, the Charles A. Dana Library, is the Vermont Resource Library of the National Network of Libraries of Medicine and serves the information needs of the Academic Health Center at the University of Vermont.
+The Charles A. Dana Library, is the largest medical library in Vermont and serves as the Vermont Resource Library of the National Network of Libraries of Medicine, providing for information needs of the Academic Health Center at the University of Vermont.
 The Academic Health Center is composed of the faculty, staff and students at UVM's College of Medicine and the College of Nursing and Health Sciences, as well as the physicians, and other health care providers at the University of Vermont Medical Center.
 The library also meets the health sciences information needs of the university's undergraduate and graduate programs and is open to the residents of the state of Vermont with health sciences information questions.